NadsonovAS/StandUP_project/README.md

 - If downloads fail, confirm Safari is open and authenticated with YouTube; `yt-dlp` relies on its cookies.
 - Remove stale audio cache via the pipeline helper: `uv run python -c "import utils; utils.remove_audio_cache()"`.
 - Inspect `logs/` for run artifacts and `docker-compose logs <service>` for container diagnostics.

-## Contributing
-Follow the practices outlined in [`AGENTS.md`](AGENTS.md) for coding standards, testing expectations, and pull request etiquette.